depsterr/asm-stdlib/documentation/string/asstrcmp/README.md

 # asstrcmp

+## purpose

+Returns 0 if two null terminated strings are equal.

 ## asstrcmp syntax

 There are 4 different asstrcmp functions, they compare different amount of data at a time.